2020 Fair Housing Symposium

 April is National Fair Housing Month.
 The Fair Housing Act was written into law under Title VIII of the Civil Rights Act of 1968, as amended, and signed by President Lyndon Johnson.
 The Act prohibits discrimination in housing because of religion, disability, gender, national origin, race or color, or familial status.

-Please click the link below to access a presentation by Glendora C. Hughes, Esq., General Counsel of the Maryland Commission on Civil Rights.
+Please click the title above to view a presentation by Glendora C. Hughes, Esq., General Counsel of the Maryland Commission on Civil Rights.

 Glendora C. Hughes is the General Counsel for the Maryland Commission on Civil Rights and is responsible for the overall supervision and administration of the Legal Department for the Commission.